agentzh/chunkin-nginx-module/README.markdown

 Keep-alive without pipelining should be quite stable but pipelining support is very preliminary, limited, and almost untested.

-This directive was first introduced in the `v0.07 release`.
+This directive was first introduced in the [v0.07 release](http://wiki.nginx.org/HttpChunkinModule#v0.07).

 **Technical note on the HTTP 1.1 pipeling support**